-Raspberry Pi comes with the most famous OS directly developed to fit perfectly with those Single Board Computers: Raspbian (see here for the complete guide).
+Raspberry Pi comes with the most famous OS directly developed to fit perfectly with it: Raspbian (see here for the complete guide).
 Even if Raspbian performs fine, there are also many other linux forks able to open new perspectives.
 In my opinion one of the most appealing is DietPi.
 As the same name says, DietPI comes with a very small default image: about 90MB (compressed) and 630MB (extracted).
-However, this comes with a few feature rich programs and all of needed tools to use at the best our Raspberry.
+However, this comes with a few feature rich programs and all of needed tools to use at the best our Raspberry Pi.

 What is DietPi?